(See also Overview of Hand Disorders.)

-Ganglia are swellings on the hands and wrists that contain a jellylike fluid.
+Ganglia are swellings that occur over joints or on coverings of tendons in the hands and wrists and that contain a jellylike fluid.

 Ganglia typically spontaneously occur in people between the ages of 20 and 50.
 Women are affected 3 times more often than men.
 Ganglia usually develop on the back of the wrist.
 Ganglia also develop on the front of the wrist and on the back of the finger, a few millimeters behind the cuticle (where they are also called mucous cysts).